vmohit256/cma_study_plan/README.md

 ## Criteria of moving on from a paper

 Say you are working on the paper "Strategic Cost Management" (SCM).
 To move on to another paper, you must solve at least 2 papers from [Official Model Question-Papers](https://github.com/vmohit256/cma_study_plan/blob/main/README.md#official-model-question-papers) with a score of 80% or above.
-Keeping grinding 💪 the modules of the paper until the score on these official model question papers go above 80%!
+Keeping grinding the modules 💪 of the paper until the score on these official model question papers go above 80%!

+Only 50% is the passing criteria in an actual exam so getting 80% reliably on practice exams ensures high likelihood of getting >= 50% on the actual day of the exam.

+# Miscellaneous (but Important!)
+Tips

+The tips below are kinda cliché but extremely crucial for success.
+They are more important than most people realize and are easy to deprioritize in the face of looming deadlines to cover huge swaths of study material.
+However, not following them is likely to make the preparation punishing and cause burnout and low motivation.

+* follow a set routine every day.
+Any routine is fine as long as there is enough sleep in it!
+* eat clean and healthy food.
+Avoid junk food
+* incorporate physical activities in the routine.
+It can be any enjoyable / preferred activity.
+Examples: execise, running, yoga, dancing, sports (badminton, TT, tennis, etc.), swimming, etc.
+* try to find and be part of a community of motivated students